ADs / Bulletins¶

 Status – Color-coded compliance status:

-Compliant (green) – The AD is currently in compliance.
+Compliant (green) – Currently in compliance.

 Not Complied – No compliance record exists yet.